bomb12138/learngit/readme.txt

-you are a vivid bitch!
+you are a vivid and beautiful bitch!